 - all staff and governors have annual safeguarding and child protection awareness training, updated by the DSL or Safeguarding Governor, as appropriate, to maintain their understanding of the signs and indicators of abuse; - the Safeguarding and Child Protection Policy is made available via the school website or other means and that parents/carers are made aware of this policy and their entitlement to have a copy via the school website.
-All parents/carers are made aware of the responsibilities of staff members with regard to child protection procedures through the publication of the Safeguarding and Child Protection Policy. - the school provides a coordinated offer of Early Help when additional needs of children are identified and contributes to early help arrangements and inter-agency working and plans; assessments and plans are recorded on the R4C system; - community users organising activities for children are aware of the school's Safeguarding and Child Protection Policy, guidelines and procedures, for example, by having evidence of DBS checks having been undertaken; - the name of the Designated Safeguarding Lead and deputies are clearly advertised in the school with a statement explaining the school's role in referring and monitoring cases of suspected abuse; - all Governors will be given a copy of Part 2 and Annex A of Keeping Children Safe in Education 2020 and will sign to say they have read, understood and will abide by the information contained in it.
+All parents/carers are made aware of the responsibilities of staff members with regard to child protection procedures through the publication of the Safeguarding and Child Protection Policy. - the school provides a coordinated offer of Early Help when additional needs of children are identified and contributes to early help arrangements and inter-agency working and plans; assessments and plans are recorded on the R4C system; - all staff will understand their role in the early help process; - community users organising activities for children are aware of the school's Safeguarding and Child Protection Policy, guidelines and procedures, for example, by having evidence of DBS checks having been undertaken; - the name of the Designated Safeguarding Lead and deputies are clearly advertised in the school with a statement explaining the school's role in referring and monitoring cases of suspected abuse; - all Governors will be given a copy of Part 2 and Annex B of Keeping Children Safe in Education 2021 and will sign to say they have read, understood and will abide by the information contained in it.